Real Cost of Restaurant Delivery: Myth vs. Reality 2026

 Returns and refunds: the hidden cost that never hits food cost

-On average, 2.4% of orders generate a return or refund — a cost that does not appear in food cost but in the 'other discounts' line of the platform settlement.
-For a restaurant processing 300 orders per month at an $11 USD ticket, that 2.4% represents $79 USD per month — nearly $950 USD per year — coming straight out of profit with no visibility in per-dish costing.
-The action: include a 2% to 3% refund rate as a fixed cost of the delivery channel in your profitability model, and audit which dishes concentrate the most temperature complaints.
-Platforms rank restaurants by delivery speed, customer rating, and order acceptance rate.
-Maintaining a strong ranking requires dedicated delivery station staff, raising operating payroll by $180 USD to $420 USD per month depending on channel volume.
-In 2026, restaurants that fall below 4.4 stars lose organic visibility and must compensate with in-app advertising — an additional $150 USD to $600 USD per month — to sustain the same order volume.
+On average, 2.4% of orders end in a return or refund, a cost that never shows up in food cost but sits in the 'other discounts' line of the platform settlement.
+For a restaurant processing 300 orders a month at an $11 USD ticket, that 2.4% works out to $79 USD a month, nearly $950 USD a year, coming straight out of profit with zero visibility in per-dish costing.
+Build a 2% to 3% refund rate into your delivery profitability model as a fixed cost, and audit which dishes draw the most temperature complaints.
+How fast you deliver, how customers rate you, and how often you accept orders: those three inputs decide your platform ranking, and holding a strong one requires dedicated delivery station staff, $180 to $420 USD a month in added payroll depending on channel volume.
+Falling below 4.4 stars in 2026 means losing organic visibility, and clawing it back means paying for in-app advertising, another $150 to $600 USD a month, just to hold the same order volume.

 Platform ranking has a real operational price tag

-The trap: you pay more just to hold what you already had.
-Masterestaurant recommends treating ranking maintenance cost as a fixed budget line for the channel, not a discretionary expense.
-A channel that requires $600 USD in monthly advertising to look profitable on paper is almost never profitable in practice.
-Delivery can be profitable, but only if the channel-specific menu carries an effective food cost — calculated on net income received, not on the sale price — below 28%, and if the average ticket exceeds $12 USD to absorb commission and packaging without destroying margin.
-Diego F. Parra recommends a lean delivery menu: no more than 15 to 20 high-rotation items, priced 12% to 18% above dine-in rates to offset channel costs.
-Charging higher prices on delivery platforms is already standard practice for 41% of the restaurants audited by Masterestaurant in 2025.
-The concrete action for this week: calculate the real contribution margin of your five best-selling delivery items with every channel cost included.
+That's the trap: you pay more just to keep what you already had.
+Treat ranking maintenance cost as a fixed line in the channel budget, not a discretionary expense; a channel that needs $600 USD in monthly ads to look profitable on paper almost never is in practice.
+An effective food cost below 28% (calculated on the net revenue you actually collect, not the sale price) and an average ticket above $12 USD are the two conditions that keep delivery from bleeding cash: only then does the channel absorb commission and packaging without wrecking margin.
+Diego F. Parra recommends a lean delivery menu, no more than 15 to 20 high-rotation items, priced 12% to 18% above dine-in to offset the channel's own costs.
+Forty-one percent of the restaurants Masterestaurant audited in 2025 already charge more on delivery platforms for exactly this reason.
+This week's task: calculate the real contribution margin on your five best-selling delivery items with every channel cost included, and if none clears 20% margin, redesign the menu before pushing for more volume.

 Differences your income statement doesn't show you

-I've seen restaurants where 40% of peak-hour tickets are delivery orders, stretching table wait times and lowering in-person NPS — damaging the highest-margin channel to defend the lowest-margin one.
-VAT and withholding taxes on platform sales vary by country: in Colombia, Rappi applies an additional 2.5% withholding tax; in Mexico, the SAT requires declaring digital sales with 16% VAT.
-Ignoring these taxes can turn a 12% margin into 7% or less.
+Unchecked delivery growth eats into dine-in kitchen capacity, and in restaurants where 40% of peak-hour tickets are delivery orders, table wait times stretch and in-person NPS drops: you end up defending the lowest-margin channel at the expense of the one that pays the bills.
+In Colombia, Rappi applies an additional 2.5% withholding tax; in Mexico, the SAT requires declaring digital sales with 16% VAT: VAT and withholding on platform sales shift by country, and ignoring them turns a 12% margin into 7% or less.

 Delivery vs. dine-in: criterion-by-criterion analysis